-On May 21st, 1688, the legendary British poet Alexander Pope was born in London, England.
-His father was a linen merchant.
+On May 21st, 1688, the legendary English poet and scholar Alexander Pope was born in London.
 As a young boy, Pope's education was complicated by the anti-Catholic laws enacted to establish the Church of England as the British empire's official clerical body.
-Unable to attend public school by law, Pope was taught to read and write by his aunt.
-He began his formal education at Twyford School in Hampshire, which, although a Church of England public school, looked the other way.
-Pope would later attend Catholic schools which, though technically illegal, were tolerated in some areas.
+Unable to attend public school, he was taught to read and write by his aunt.

 Alexander Pope died two years later, on May 30th, 1744.
 He was 56 years old.

 Quote Of The Day

 "True ease in writing comes from art, not chance, as those who move easiest have learned to dance." - Alexander Pope